AAAS Kavli Science Journalism Awards

 Committees composed of reporters and editors judge the entries.
 The decisions of the judging committees are final.

-The 2014 awards will be presented at the AAAS Annual Meeting in San Jose, Calif. in February 2015.
-The award for each category is $3,000.
+The 2015 awards will be presented at the AAAS Annual Meeting in Washington, D.C. in February 2016.
+In each category, there are now two awards: Gold, with a prize of $5,000, and Silver, with a prize of $3,500.
 AAAS will reimburse winners for reasonable travel and hotel expenses.
 In cases of multiple authors or producers, only one person’s travel expenses will be covered.

-The entry deadline for the 2014 AAAS Kavli Science Journalism Award was August 1.
-The winners will be announced in the middle of November.
+The entry deadline for the 2016 AAAS Kavli Science Journalism Award is August 1.
+The entry submission website is will be open in early May, 2016.

-Deadline: All entries must be subumitted on or before 1 August 2014.
+Deadline: All entries must be submitted on or before 1 August 2016.